plewto/CYCO3/README.md

-# CYCO README
+# CYCO3 README

-© 2021 Steven Jones, plewto@gmail.com
+© 2021, 2022, 2023 Steven Jones, plewto@gmail.com

+# CYCO4
+Early development has begun on **CYCO4** to address issues that have arisen with CYCO3, particularly the ill-conceived 't-subbeats' method for handling triplets.
+As such, updates to CYCO3 will be sporadic.

-**CYCO** is a Lisp based music composition language available from [github/plewto/cyco3](https://github.com/plewto/CYCO3)
+**CYCO3** is a Lisp based music composition language available from [github/plewto/cyco3](https://github.com/plewto/CYCO3)

 Detailed HTML documentation may be found at https://plewto.github.io/cyco3-docs/

 ## Brief Overview